asmatbatool335/notesApp_beautifulUI/README.md

 ---

 ## Overview
-**NoteIt** is a desktop-style, multi-user note-taking app with a focus on beautiful, modern UI and a smooth user experience.
-It supports markdown notes, folders, search, and user authentication.
+**DocumentIt** is a desktop-style, multi-user document-taking app with a focus on beautiful, modern UI and a smooth user experience.
+It supports markdown documents, folders, search, and user authentication.

 ---